 The other side is that these problems won’t be there all the time.
 By the time more and more Mac users and non-Apple users will install Catalina on a virtual machine or on their actual Macs, more and more problems will be recognized and send to Apple.
 In result, Apple will send a software update that will solve those problems.
 This will solve most of the problems even those which you had problem with, doesn’t matter you did something to solve it or not.
 Besides fixing those problems, there are huge things which a software update does.

 While there isn’t much difference between running Catalina on an actual Mac and running Catalina on a virtual machine like VMware and VirtualBox.
 So there’s no difference between updating macOS Catalina on a Mac and Catalina running on a virtual machine but for Windows users, since they are a beginner to it, it might be a little difficult.
-So let’s get started.
+So let’s get started with how to Update macOS Catalina To Latest Version on VMware & VirtualBox.

 Step One – Update VMware Workstation To The Latest Version